thisismy-github/pyplayer/executable/include/readme.txt

-This folder is for ffmpeg.exe as well as required VLC files.
+This folder is for ffmpeg as well as required VLC files.

 If you already have ffmpeg or VLC installed on your computer (assuming they're up-to-date), PyPlayer will be able to access